1995 NFL season: November

+December

+December 6- Gerry Cowhig, age 74.
+Played Linebacker and Running back for Los Angeles Rams, Chicago Cardinals and Philadelphia Eagles from 1947 to 1951.

 Television

 This was the second year under the league's four-year broadcast contracts with ABC, Fox, NBC, TNT, and ESPN.
 ABC, Fox, and NBC continued to televise Monday Night Football, the NFC package, the AFC package, respectively.
 Sunday night games aired on TNT during the first half of the season, and ESPN during the second half of the season.

 NBC renamed its pregame show as simply The NFL on NBC.
 The then-recently retired quarterback Joe Montana joined the show as an analyst, alongside Greg Gumbel, Mike Ditka, and Joe Gibbs.
 Phil Simms and Paul Maguire joined Dick Enberg as NBC's lead broadcast team, replacing Bob Trumpy.

 Verne Lundquist replaced Gary Bender as TNT's play-by-play announcer.
 TNT also renamed its pregame show as Pro Football Tonight, with Vince Cellini as its host.